wandb/weave/docs/docs/reference/gen_notebooks/codegen.md

 # Code Generation using Weave and OpenAI

 Generating high-quality code with proper structure, documentation, and tests is a challenging task.
-This guide demonstrates how to implement a code generation pipeline using Weave, a powerful framework for building, tracking, and evaluating LLM applications.
-By combining OpenAI's language models with Weave's robust tooling, you'll learn to create a code generation pipeline that produces high-quality Python functions, complete with main program runners and unit tests, while gaining insights into the generation process.
+This guide demonstrates how to implement a code generation pipeline.
+You'll learn to create a code generation pipeline that produces high-quality Python functions, complete with main program runners and unit tests.

-Our pipeline will:

-1. Generate the main code based on a simple prompt
-2. Create a program runner to execute the code
-3. Produce comprehensive unit tests
-4. Evaluate the quality of the generated code

-We'll use Weave for pipeline orchestration and tracking, and OpenAI's GPT models for code generation.
-This combination allows for powerful code generation with robust evaluation and logging capabilities.
+We'll use Weave for evaluation comparison and tracking, and OpenAI's GPT models for code generation using structured outputs.

 ![Evaluation](./media/codegen/eval_dash.png)